stevsmit/extract-modules-with-vale/README.md

   - '/home/home/path/to/openshift-docs/modules/<module_name>.adoc'
 ```

-6. Run Vale on the assembly and the modules returned. **Note** Running `vale` without setting an alias only works in the `extract-modules-with-vale` directory.
+7. Run `vale` on the assembly and the modules returned. **IMPORTANT** Running `vale` without setting an alias only works in the `extract-modules-with-vale` directory.
+Running `vale` outside of this directory could return incorrect results.
+It is recommended to set an alias that specifically uses this `vale.ini` file, and not another one that could be on your system.
 To set an alias, see "Setting an alias for Vale."
 ```bash
 # Run Vale on an assembly file:
 vale /home/path/to/openshift-docs/<directory_name><assembly_name>.adoc